Progar

 Progar (Прогар) is a suburban neighborhood of Belgrade, Serbia.
 It is located in Belgrade's municipality of Surčin.

 Location

 Progar is located in Syrmia's sub-region of Podlužje, in southwestern corner of the municipality (Forest of Bojcin) and stretches from the left bank of the Sava at the mouth of the Jarčina canal, to the southern shores of the Živača pond.
 It is situated 18 km southwest of Surčin, its municipal seat, and 34 km from Belgrade, roughly at Sava's 45 km.
 Local roads connect Progar with the villages of Kupinovo, on the west, and Boljevci, on the east.

 Progar also marks the order of the administrative territory of the City of Belgrade in this section.
-First settlements to the west are Kupinovo and Ašanja, in the Pećinci municoality, in Vojvodina province.
+First settlements to the west are Kupinovo and Ašanja, in the Pećinci municipality, in Vojvodina province.
 On the south, across the Sava, it borders another Belgrade's municipality, Obrenovac.

 Geography

 The village is located in the fertile, floodplain of the Savа.
 It is surrounded by the preserved nature vegetation, including the Bojčin Forest, Crni Lug and Jasenska Forest, with combined forested area of 22 km2.
 The channeled Jarčina stream flows into the Sava at the western corner of the village.
 The horseshoe-shaped Živača pond is located northeast from Progar, stretching almost to Boljevci.
 An oxbow lake of Sava, Živača's water level is controlled by the Vok canal.

 Progar is roughly triangularly shaped.
 In 21st century it began to expand to the north, in the direction of the Propadnica field, along the road which swerves around the western and northern shores of Živača, and connect Progar to Boljevci.
 The village is built in the locality of Rašina Bara, which extends to the west. Šojićeva Greda field locality separates Progar from Živača, while fields Debele Bare, Donje Polje, Dodaci and Duži extend into the south, in the direction of forested Crni Lug region.
 Along the Sava bank is the island of Progarska Ada.
 West of it, separated by the Sava's armlets along the embankment which connects the mainland and Progarska Ada, there is another, much smaller island.

 The Bojčin Forest, located in the southeastern section of Syrmia, in the Sava valley, is the remnant of the once vast and thick pedunculate oak marshy forests.
 There are 185 plant species in the forest, of which 15 are under protection or strict protection, and 165 species of fungi (15 protected).
 There are 10 species of amphibians and reptiles, of which 8 are protected.
 One third of the entire number of the bird species found in Serbia, 108, can be found in Bojčin.